 Bill Carroll | mobile, al |

 Bill had a friend that was diagnosed with colorectal cancer and wanted to participate in something to show his support.
 There was nothing in Mobile for colon cancer awareness, so when he found the Colon Cancer Coalition online, Get Your Rear in Gear – Mobile was born in 2014.

 Ashley Loveless | muscatine, ia |

-Ashley has lived in Muscatine County all her life and hold this community very close to her heart.
-She became involved with Get Your Rear in Gear to celebrate my father’s hard fight with colon cancer and has a true passion for helping others and spreading the word about colon cancer.
+Ashley has lived in Muscatine County all her life and holds this community very close to her heart.
+She became involved with Get Your Rear in Gear to celebrate her father’s hard fight with colon cancer and has a true passion for helping others and spreading the word about colon cancer.
 She is proud to help the under and uninsured people in her community screened, and has been truly inspired by the stories of patients that have received screenings through the Get Your Rear in Gear Colon Cancer Screening Fund at Trinity Muscatine.